-- Tostada de Barbacoa ($8.00)
+- Tostada de Carnitas ($7.75)

-- Blood Orange Charm Margarita ($12.50)
+- Trouble in Paradise Margarita ($12.50)

-- Mexican Craft Beer ($5.00 or $10.00)
+- Mexican Craft Beer ($5.50 or $11.00)

 Mexico’s Marketplace is located along the World Showcase Plaza.
 It’s on the far right before you get to the Mexico Pavilion.

-Here are a few other recent stops:
+Here are a few of our other individual booth reviews:

 - The Alps Food Booth at Epcot

-- Morocco Marketplace at Food and Wine
+- Flavors of the Medina Marketplace at Food and Wine

-- Earth Eats Review at Epcot
+- Germany Marketplace Review at Epcot